Selena Gomez Deletes Instagram App ‘Once A Week’ Over Soul-Crushing Comments

 A post shared by Selena Gomez (@selenagomez) on

-Selena Gomez is currently working on a project with her mother — Mandy — for Netflix, Just Jared noted in a recent article.
+Selena Gomez is currently working on a project with her mother, Mandy, for Netflix, Just Jared noted in a recent article.
 The mother-daughter duo are producing a series called Thirteen Reasons Why, a youth drama surrounding the suicide of a teenage girl.
 For the series, Selena Gomez decided against starring in the drama, which traces back through the life of the suicide victim who leaves audio tapes for the people who contributed to her death.

-Selena Gomez chose to produce the adaptation of the novel by Jay Asher with the same name because the message it sends resonated with the “Hands To Myself” singer.
-According to the People interview, both Selena Gomez and her mother both dealt with similar topics while growing up in the broadcast entertainment industry.
+Selena Gomez chose to produce the adaptation of the novel by Jay Asher with the same name because the message it sends resonated with the “Hands to Myself” singer.
+According to the People interview, both Selena Gomez and her mother dealt with similar topics while growing up in the broadcast entertainment industry.

 “I think [Asher] understood that I knew what it meant to be bullied.
 I went to the biggest high school in the world, which is the Disney Channel.
 And my mom had a lot of history dealing with [bullying].
 I heard her stories growing up.
 She’s very open about it.”